 Our Certificate courses are very popular with students who have an interest in community sport or outdoor environments because they also get opportunities to gain other qualifications (such as first aid or Bronze Medallion) through their studies.
 We also have partnerships with local primary schools and so the experiences students get are real and hands on.

 To download an information sheet on these certificate courses, please click on the link below:

-- Year 11 Certificate II in Sport and Recreation
+- Certificate II Sport and Recreation

-- Year 12 Certificate II in Sports Coaching
+- Certificate II Sports Coaching

 - 2018 General Health Studies